Think about skiing in Europe, and your mind might automatically drift to the Alps. But what about a trip to Scandinavia instead?

 If you’re looking for something a little out of the ordinary for your next ski holiday, we think Sweden is definitely worth a look.

 So where are the best places to ski in Sweden?
-This list should get you off to a good start – there are more details about skiing in Sweden in this article on Ridestore Magazine.
+This list should get you off to a good start – and for further suggestions, check out our guide to the best ski areas near Stockholm.

 Sweden’s best ski resorts

 Åre is the most famous ski resort in Sweden, with thousands of Swedes making the long journey there to ski each winter (it’s around seven hours from Stockholm by train).

 There’s a reason it’s popular: Åre is home to Sweden’s largest downhill ski area, with the longest runs coming in at about 6km.

 Åre is really the Disneyland of the Swedish ski experience – it’s a little more commercial than the country’s other ski resorts, but the upside is that it’s become a bit of a hub for music, culture, skiing, and outdoor activities.

 From ice climbing and kayaking to freeriding, events and foodie experiences, you can find it all in Åre.

 Some of the best skiing in Sweden near Gothenburg can be found at Sälen, where the ski area is made up of four interconnecting resorts (Lindvallen, Högfjället, Tandådalen and Hundfjället).